cmse822/proj2_template/README.md

 4. Now let's change the number of "darts" and ranks.
 Use your MPI program to compute `pi` using total numbers of "darts" of 1E3, 1E6, and 1E9\.
 For each dart count, run your code on HPCC with processor counts of 1, 2, 4, 8, 16, 32, and 64\.
 Keep track of the resulting value of `pi` and the runtimes.
 Use non-interactive jobs and modify the `submitjob.sb` script as necessary.

 5. For each processor count, plot the resulting errors in your computed values of `pi` compared to the true value as functions of the number of darts used to compute it.
 Use log-log scaling on this plot.
 What is the rate of convergence of your algorithm for computing `pi`?
 Does this value make sense?
-Does the error or rate of convergence vary with processor count?
+Does the error or rate of convergence to the correct answer vary with processor count?
 Should it?

 6. For each dart count, make a plot of runtime versus processor count.
 Each line represents a "strong scaling" study for your code.
 For each dart count, also plot the "ideal" scaling line.
 Calculate the parallel scaling efficiency of your code for each dart count.
 Does the parallel performance vary with dart count?
 Explain your answer.

+7. Going further.
+Try running your code on different node types on HPCC with varied core counts.
+In particular, try to ensure that your runs utilize multiple nodes so that the communication network is used.
+Do you see a change in the communication cost when the job is run on more than one node?

 ## What to turn-in